NREL/OpenOA/sphinx/types.rst

 Project Data
 ==================

-New data imported into the operational_analysis toolkit can take advantage of the data structures in the `types` module.
+New data imported into the openoa toolkit can take advantage of the data structures in the `types` module.
-The base class is operational_analysis.types.PlantData, which represents all known pieces of data about a given wind plant.
+The base class is openoa.types.PlantData, which represents all known pieces of data about a given wind plant.

 Schemas